dokku/dokku-cron-restart/README.md

 dokku cron-restart:report lollipop --schedule
 ```

-### set or clear a cron-restart property for an app
+### Set or clear a cron-restart property for an app

 ```shell
 # usage